 Easy Pumpkin Oatmeal

 This recipe has a nice dose of pumpkin, but a subtle flavor that everyone will enjoy.
 And you can actually serve it up whether you like or have rolled oats, instant oats, steel cut oats, baby oatmeal…and you can transform the leftovers into a riff on Overnight Oats.
-It’s an easy and very adaptable method!
+It’s an easy and very adaptable method so you can try it all sorts of ways!

 Ingredients in Pumpkin Oatmeal